This page needs JavaScript activated to work. Please enable JavaScript in your browser.

 Case Reports and Word Limitation

 Original papers and reviews have no specific word limitation.
-A case report must be strictly limited to 1000 words excluding abstract and have minimal figures, tables, and references.
+A case report must be strictly limited to 1000 words, excluding the abstract, and have minimal figures, tables, and references.
 Letters to the Editor (maximum of 500 words, including references; no tables or figures) will be considered if they include the notation "for publication."
 A letter must be signed by all of its authors.
 Letters critical of an article published in the journal must be received within 12 weeks.

-All forms of support, including individual technical support or material support must be acknowledged in the author's footnote before references.
+Article information from the text should be written after the text, before the references, in italics and Calibri 9-point font.
+All forms of support, including individual technical support or material support, must be acknowledged in the author's footnote before references.

 Reference Style and Format